-The safety and operating decals affixed to the unit provide important instructions and warn of dangers and hazards.
+This equipment has been supplied with numerous safety and operating decals.
+These decals provide important operating instructions and warn of dangers and hazards.
 Replace any missing or hard-to-read decals and use care when washing or cleaning the unit.
 Decal placement and part numbers can be found in the online parts manual at www.generacmobile.com.
 Below is a summary of the intended meanings for the symbols used on the decals.